 Circumcised men are 35% percent less likely to contract HPV, a sexually transmitted virus responsible for cancers such cervical and penile cancer.
 A study on the transmission of HIV published this year in the Lancet showed that women whose partners are circumcised are 28% less likely to become infected with HPV.

 Can circumcision affect your sexual life?
-Although there is little conclusive evidence, it does provide important health advantages and has the potential to increase physical pleasure.
+Although there is little conclusive evidence, it does provide important health advantages and has the potential to increase physical pleasure (read this personal and blush-worthy account of a Muslim circumcised woman).
 From a British study of 150 men who circumcised as adults, 38% reported an improved penile sensation with an overall 62% satisfaction in their intimate lives.

 A decade’s worth of research in the 1990’s by a senior research scientist at Harvard’s school of medical health, found that circumcision played a role in regions in Africa where HIV rates were relatively low.

 That is supported by a recent case that found Zulu tribes in Africa are increasingly returning to male circumcision to reduce the spread of AIDS.